Minisiia/FactoryMethod/README.md

-## Dedign patterns.
+## Design patterns.
 Factory Method

 Suppose you are working on a video game that involves several types of characters, including wizards, warriors, and archers.
 Each character has a name, a health level, a damage level, and a special ability.